 We are a culture that is allergic to vulnerability.
 When we pass an old friend in the street and they ask how we are, how many of us automatically answer with “fine thanks” regardless of how we are really feeling?
 How many of us would stop to ask a stranger why they were crying?
 Twice I have had a panic attack in public and on both occasions I was ignored by the strangers around me, presumably to preserve ‘my dignity’.
 How many of us will have an awful day, yet post a photo on social media of a beaming smile?
 There is a social expectation that we should carry our pain, and not complain about it.
 I felt that social expectation when I began to edit this blog.
 But then I stopped.
 And decided to tell the truth.

-There are many parts of this journey that have been so painful that they took my breath away.
+There are many parts of this journey that have been so painful that they took my breath away and left me gasping for air.
 In life, I generally try to see the best in situations, to believe there are lessons to be learned, that things happen for some greater reason.
 But when I lost my baby, my whole faith in life was shattered.
 I could not find any consolations, I could not see any valuable lessons, I could not believe that there was a greater purpose for all of this.
 If I’m honest, I still can’t, because what type of world would take a baby away?
 But that’s just it- there is no ‘taking’, this just ‘is’.

 The day I found out my baby had died will haunt me forever.
 But losing my baby is not the whole of the story.
 When a person dies it’s generally accepted that there is a funeral and a period of grief.
 When people ask me about what happened to me, I generally recall the story of how I found out my baby had died and how I went on to give birth to her.
 But then I stop the tale.
 I don’t speak of all the hardships that came after.
 Life never fully prepares you for death but it certainly never prepares you for navigating the world after loss.